Is a career in real estate right for me?

 What happens once I earn my license?

-Once you’re on board with an office, the majority of your time will be spent setting up your business systems and marketing, along with completing certain new agent training programs.
-The rest of your time will be devoted to the hardest part of being an agent: finding customers.
+Once you’re on board with an office, the majority of your time will be spent setting up your business systems and marketing, along with completing certain new associate training programs.
+The rest of your time will be devoted to the hardest part of being an associate: finding customers.
 When you do get a listing or a buyer, you’ll work to meet their needs and successfully close the transaction, then repeat for your next customer.

 Can I keep my current job and do real estate part-time?